simpleum/SimpleumCheck-Rules/docs/CheckFileFormat.md

 	* `Value`(String): value to be "equal" or "contain"

 #### Precondition Check-Attributes
-A check will only be executed, if the precondition is fullfilled, otherwise the check result will not be show.
+A check will only be executed, if the precondition is fullfilled, otherwise the check result will not be shown.
 Example: To check if the built-in firewall is in stealth mode does only makes sense, when the built-in firewall is active.
 If the check has no precondition choose Type = "none".

 * `PreconditionCheckAction`(Dictionary) Execution of the main check